ixaris/ixaris-oss/commons-async/lib/README.md

 method with `@Async` and return an implementation of `CompletionStage` that interoperates with `CompletableFuture` (i.e. implements the `toCompletableFuture()` method by returning an instance of `CompletableFuture`, not throwing `UnsupportedOperationException`).
-When using an implementation of `CompletionStage` other than `Async` or `ComplettableFuture`, the implementing class has to implement a static methods for use by transformed code, `<T> Impl<T> fromCompletionStage(CompletionStage<T> stage)`, which obtains an instance from a completion stage:
+When using an implementation of `CompletionStage` other than `Async` or `CompletableFuture`, the implementing class has to implement a static method for use by transformed code, `<T> Impl<T> fromCompletionStage(CompletionStage<T> stage)`, which obtains an instance from a completion stage:

 ```java